Regularization: A Fix to Overfitting in Machine Learning

 Gradient descent algorithm in addition to regularization term

-To observe closely, rearrange the second term:
+To observe closely, let's rearrange the second term:

 Rearranging the terms in the gradient descent with regularization

-Most common regularization methods used in Machine Learning
+The most common regularization methods used in Machine Learning

-L1-Regularization
+L1-Regularization or LASSO

 1 n n